openbullet/openbullet2-docs/docs/hits/general-info.md

 # Hits

-All of the hits you obtain with a *Multi Run Job* that has *Database* in its *Hit Outputs* will be saved to the sqlite database.
+All of the hits you obtain with a *Multi Run Job* that has *Database* in its *Hit Outputs* will be saved to the SQLite database, usually saved in `UserData/OpenBullet2.db`.
 You can view them in the *Hits* section of OpenBullet 2.

 ### Types of hits
 Hits have a type that depends on the *status* of the bot when it ended the execution of the config.
 Configs can change the status of the bot that executes them through *Keycheck* blocks or statements that specifically set the value of the `data.STATUS` variable.
 The values of the status that will result in a hit being sent to the hit outputs (for example the database) are, by default,